GLASS20/MujinaBaseV2/README.md

 # Mujina ?
 This project is very similar to my previous one [Mujina-Public](https://github.com/Lefraudeur/Mujina-Public) \
 Except this time, it focuses on the base, rather than the possible cheat modules you could do using it. \
-Unlike Mujina-Public, MujinaBaseV2 is based on RuntimeJarLoader, which starts a local webserver to host the jar, and constructs a new URLClassLoader with the jar's url. \
+There are also a lot of improvement on the jar loading method, it is now less likely to fail, and should be faster.\
+It is also now way easier to make new events, and they don't use reflection anymore, so it should be more performant.\
 Therefore, I've decided to reuse that name, credit to  [lattiahirvio](https://github.com/lattiahirvio) for coming up with the name.

-It is very unlikely that the original Mujina project, which was supposed to be a fully functional client, will ever come to be, as I've decided to move away from minecraft, and so have other members.\
+It is very unlikely that the original Mujina project, which was supposed to be a fully functional client, will ever come to be, as I've decided to move away from minecraft, and so have other members.
-RuntimeJarLoader test

 # Disclaimer
 There is no guarrantee that this base can actually be used to build a functional cheat (not tested), or to fit any other particular purpose \